Admission deadlines: Fall: January 7th - Fellowship & Application Deadline

 • Having earned a minimum grade of B in a sixth-semester university-level advanced language course at GW, or in an approved course taken at another institution of higher learning, including Elliott School exchange partner institutions, while enrolled in the Elliott School master's program.

-• Passing the Elliott School-administered language proficiency reading and speaking examination at the currently-required level of proficiency.
+• Passing the Elliott School administered language proficiency reading and speaking examination at the currently-required level of proficiency.
 The Elliott School administers language proficiency examinations once in the fall and once in the spring semesters.
 Students should plan to take the language proficiency examination as soon as possible following their matriculation in the program.
 Students have three opportunities to pass the examination.
 Failure to pass the examination for a third time results in dismissal from the program.

 *Specific subject matter covered in special/selected topics courses varies by semester.
 Consult the Schedule of Classes for each semester's offerings.
-Topics courses not listed here may, with permission of the Program Director, be used to fulfill program requirements.
+Topics courses not listed here may, with permission of the program director, be used to fulfill program requirements.

 Additional information regarding skills courses, the capstone, and the thesis is available on the Elliott School website.